You have plenty to do to get ready for the time ahead. Please follow the checklist below to complete your enrollment and

 Pay Tuition and Fees

 A notice that your fall statement has been posted to our online billing site, TouchNet, will be emailed to your @artist.uncsa.edu email address on or before July 6.
-Any questions regarding your statement should be directed to the Student Accounts Office at 336-770-1416.
+Any questions regarding your statement should be directed to the Student Accounts Office in the Bursar's Office at 336-770-1416.